 ACPE is recognized by the Council for Higher Education Accreditation (CHEA), which is a private, nonprofit national organization that coordinates accreditation activity in the United States.
 CHEA represents more than 3,000 colleges and universities and 60 national, regional and specialized accreditors.

 PharmD programs accredited by ACPE are published and noted on the ACPE website.

 Directory of Professional Programs of Colleges and Schools of Pharmacy

 ACPE requires the programs it accredits to meet the expectations of all 25 standards of ACPE’s accreditation standards.
 Any standard the board finds to be partially compliant or non-compliant can be seen by clicking on the Detailed PharmD Accreditation History link for each college or school.
-The program has two years to bring the standard into compliance as per U.S. Department of Education.
+The program has four years to bring the standard into compliance as per U.S. Department of Education.
 If no standard is noted, the program is in compliance with all 25 ACPE Accreditation Standards.